Hill-98/mpv-javascript-http/README.md

 Http client for mpv scripts (based on curl).

-_Windows 10/11 already has `curl.exe` built in, so it's almost all platform compatible._
+_Windows 10/11 already comes with `curl.exe` pre-installed, so it works on almost all platforms out of the box._

 ## Example